 1968 Topps Football Set Values

-The value of complete sets varies greatly based on condition but a near mint type set will cost $700 and up.
-Sets with cards that are generally closer to EX can sometimes be had for $200-300 (there are currently several sets for sale and auction here).
+The value of complete sets varies greatly based on condition but a near mint type set will sometimes cost $800 and up.
+Sets with cards that are generally closer to EX can sometimes be had for half of that or less.

 Centering is sometimes a problem for collectors seeking high-grade cards, but the content of the 1968 football set is outstanding.
 Topps, by being able to secure the rights to both the NFL and AFL card distribution, was able to enjoy a golden age of success, as the league merger in 1970 put the NFL on the fast lane to becoming the most popular sport in the United States.